 As the years progressed, a young adult Eric decided to try his luck in real estate.
 A business venture he admits to failing at miserably before his father took it upon himself to coax Eric and younger brother Ryan back into the family business.
 With nothing left to lose, the three men found themselves on the road together once again, traveling non-stop for two years.
 It was during this time that Pat instilled the fundamentals of business in Eric and Ryan; giving them a lifetime of experience, an irreplaceable network, and reigniting their desire to succeed.

-After endless nights on the road, sorting through bags of pennies in search of rare mints and wheat coins, and learning there was more value to those chipped diamonds than meets the eye, Eric decided it was time to go out on his own.
+After endless nights on the road, sorting through bags of pennies in search of rare mints, and learning there was more value to those chipped diamonds than meets the eye, Eric decided it was time to go out on his own.
 Staying behind in Florida, Eric apprenticed under a trusted business associate of Pat’s before quickly becoming one of the most successful associates the store had seen in years.
 With Ryan back in Seattle overseeing the family business, the two brothers worked together from across the country to build an indestructible partnership.
 Ten years later, Ryan successfully convinced his older brother to return home, helping to expand West Seattle Coins to Bellevue Rare Coins.
 As the expansion took place, so did inventory, as the decision was made to include jewelry.

-With three locations and a new jewelry venture, the brothers knew it was time to bring their younger siblings, Daniel, and Angela, onboard.
+With four locations and a new jewelry venture, the brothers knew it was time to bring their younger siblings, Daniel, and Angela, onboard.
 Possessing just as much tenacity and eagerness for coins, precious metals, and jewelry as their older brothers, the two quickly caught on to the family business and have become leaders in the company as well.
-Daniel has become the company’s EOO while Angela nurtured her jewelry passion and is now the Lead Jewelry Specialist and Bullion Manager.
+Daniel has become the company’s COO while Angela nurtured her jewelry passion and is now the Lead Jewelry Specialist and Bullion Manager.

 Though each sibling has their distinct passion, the four collectively are working towards a common goal.
 When asked what their hopes and aspirations are for the future of Bellevue Rare Coins are, they all have roughly the same answer.